 The locations of the Anaconda Mining Company (AMC) wells are shown on figure 2-2; table 2.1.1.1 lists the annual water-level changes for these sites.
-Water levels increased in six of the AMC series wells for 2007, with one well remaining dry.
+Water levels decreased in five of seven AMC series wells for 2008, with one well remaining dry.
 This well has been dry since its installation in 1983.
-The increases are similar to changes seen in 2006 and those noted in a number of wells during 2003 and 2004.
-Water levels had a net decline during the first 20 years of monitoring; however they have a net rise the past five years.
-The overall water-level change is a net decline in four wells, with an increase in two wells.
-The declines vary from almost 3 to more than 23 ft., while the increases are 1 ft or less.
+The decrease in water levels for 2008 is a change from recent trends.
+Water levels had a net decline during the first 20 years of monitoring; however they have a net rise five of the past six years.
+The overall water-level change is a net decline in five wells, with an increase in one well.
+The declines vary from almost 3 to more than 23 ft., while the increase is less than 1 ft.